locate an office

 On the currency, a gradual pace of Fed rate cuts and BoJ normalization means it could take some time before the USDJPY carry becomes less punitive for investors and corporates to start accumulating the yen, meaning it might be still too early to turn bullish on the yen.
 We propose FX-hedging Japan equity positions to earn a carry and hedge yen risks.

 With Japanese equities having rallied into the earnings season, the bar for share prices to rise on solid earnings is clearly higher.
 Volatility around earnings results could offer opportunities to add exposure to stocks that are overbought in the short-term.
 We are positive on Japanese equities as the market could potentially offer mid-high single digit returns over the next 12 months.
-Small 3-4% pullbacks in the broader market could also present be buy-the-dip opportunities.
+Small 3-4% pullbacks in the broader market could also present buy-the-dip opportunities.

 Japanese economic data has continued to show normalization in recent months, with resilient inflation and strong wage growth prompting a growing chorus of calls for the Bank of Japan (BoJ) to continue accommodating policy after a historic exit from negative rates in March.
 The very gradual pace of policy normalization so far has led to persistent weakness in the yen (down over 10% against the dollar this year), giving more fodder to those calling for a hike to arrest excessive depreciation and the risk of imported inflation.